-Be sure to feed and support them
+How to feed and support watermelons

 Watermelons need steady watering throughout the season—at least 1 inch of water per week.
 Blossom-end rot, caused by a calcium deficiency during fruit development, can be a problem.
 Maintaining the proper soil moisture makes calcium available when it’s needed.

 Watermelons are heavy feeders and might need a boost if you don’t have rich soil.
 Laying down 3 pounds of 10–10–10 fertilizer (or the organic equivalent) per 100 square feet just prior to planting is ideal.
-A little side dressing when the vines begin to run and a little more after the first fruit is harvested might be in order, as well.
+A little side dressing when the vines begin to run, and a little more after the first fruit is harvested, might be in order as well.

 If you’re wondering what you’d have to push out of your garden to make room for watermelon, don’t despair: Train your watermelons to climb.
 As the vines begin to run, send them up a sturdy trellis.
 You’ll need to tie the runners to the trellis, though, because watermelons are not natural climbers.

 Once the plants set fruit, support the burgeoning melons with slings, which can be made with cheesecloth, nylon stockings, or old T-shirts.
 If the sling completely covers the fruit, it provides protection from insects.
 In addition to saving space, trellising improves air circulation and helps prevent disease.